What is this Practice of a Year in Review and A Decade in Review?

-It’s a way to reflect on where you have been and what you’ve done and the lessons that you can learn.
+A year in review is a way to reflect on where you have been and what you’ve done and the lessons that you can learn.
 It is a way to understand where you are, where you have been, and it gives you the opportunity to reflect on what’s hanging you up so you do not repeating the same mistakes again.

 This kind of reflection is so important because it helps you to learn about who you are and what you are capable of.
 It can give you the tools to analyze things that happened, how you reacted, and what you can learn from and change for the future.
 If you do not spend time reflecting on where you have been and what has and has not worked in the past you will not be able to change and grow into the future self you desire.
+To read more about doing a year in review (which I recommend all my clients do yearly) and to get a free workbook check out my post here.

-I came up with this 7 part plan from doing some research on year in reviews and from my own ruminations.
-Incidentally, there is not a lot out there on Decade in Review.
 I started the exercise by listing what I remember as the major events each year.
 This was very interesting because I found that the ‘major’ events tended to be the ones I regretted or held on to some negative feeling about.

 One thing I really struggled with after this exercise was questioning whether I made the right choices: Did I make the right choice to go on that big trip?
 Did I waste my time in that relationship?
 Why did I go to grad school?
 Why was it so hard?
 Was it a waste of time?
 Now that I’m changing careers should I have even gone to grad school at all?